|Title:||A More Perfect Union|

 Video Demonstration of the Phase I Prototype: https://youtu.be/Bc9bjPi_EFI

-The project team will fully develop and test A More Perfect Union, a tablet-based role-playing game for classes of middle and high school students covering standards-aligned topics in social studies.
-Such interventions provide opportunities for students to learn about social studies and history, gain critical 21st century skills to be college and career ready, and prepare for active citizenship in a democracy.
+Purpose: The project team fully developed and tested VOXPOP (formerly A More Perfect Union), a tablet-based role-playing game for classes of middle and high school students covering standards-aligned topics in social studies.
+Interventions that utilize simulations, such as role-playing, provide opportunities for students to practice and learn about social studies and history, gain critical 21st century skills to be college and career ready, and prepare for active citizenship in a democracy.

-Product: In this project, the developers will create A More Perfect Union, a tablet-based and class wide role-playing game for high school students.
-Using any web browser, teachers will access a library of simulations on a range of topics drawn from the AP U.S. History Curriculum and Common Core History Standards.
-The website will provide resources to guide implementation, including videos, individualized student profiles and real-time voting.
-Each student will be assigned to participate in a defined role as an active and engaged citizen of a period and tasked with navigating the challenges facing the nation at that time.
-Throughout the experience, the technology will guide participants with facts and primary sources, with students engaging in face-to-face discussions and debating issues central to the simulation.
-Played over multiple rounds and class periods, the simulation allows students to see the effects of decisions and consult with peers to iterate policy proposals based on new information and new arguments.
+Product: In this project, the developers created VOXPOP (formerly A More Perfect Union), a tablet-based and class wide role-playing game for high school students.
+Using any web browser, teachers access a library of simulations on a range of topics drawn from the AP U.S. History Curriculum and Common Core History Standards.
+The website provides resources to guide implementation, including videos, individualized student profiles, and real-time voting.
+Each student is assigned to participate in a defined role as an active and engaged citizen of a period and tasked with navigating the challenges facing the nation at that time.
+Throughout the experience, the software guides participants with facts and primary sources, with students engaging in face-to-face discussions, and debating issues central to the simulation.
+Played over multiple rounds and class periods, during the game students consult and collaborate with peers to iterate policy proposals based on new information and new arguments.
+All content can be found at www.voxpop.io.